idesis-gmbh/WikiExperiments/README.md

 **2. PageRank (`pr.py`)** — Copies the SQLite tables into DuckDB for analytical processing, then computes PageRank iteratively in SQL across both article pages (NS 0) and category pages (NS 14).
 A ping-pong buffer alternates between two rank columns (`rank1`, `rank2`) to ensure all source ranks within a single iteration are consistent.
 After convergence, each article's rank is augmented by the rank of its corresponding category page, combining the article-level and category-level importance signals.
 Results are written back to SQLite.
 For comparison, PageRank can also be run directly against the SQLite database.

-**3. Search (`search.py`)** — Queries the SQLite database using a single SQL query that combines FTS5 full-text search with PageRank ranking.
-Results are classified by match type (exact title, prefix, infix, suffix, or FTS), and FTS results are filtered by a BM25 threshold before being ranked by the product of BM25 score and PageRank.
+**3. Search (`search.py`)** — Queries the SQLite database using two parallel FTS streams: one over page titles (`internal_pages_fts`) and one over lead text (`internal_texts_fts`).
+Before querying, each stream filters out high-frequency terms using IDF scores from the FTS vocabulary tables.
+The two result sets are merged and re-ranked by a normalised weighted combination of BM25 and PageRank.
 Redirects are resolved transparently so that a search for "Einstein" returns the Albert Einstein article even if the matching page is a redirect.

 ## Data Model